Greetings to you all,

 - We will continue to adapt and support from Canada.
 The Canadian office is working remotely, and using the opportunity to tackle many of the projects we rarely have time to complete.

 INTERIM BENEFICIARY SUPPORT STRATEGY

 Help Lesotho staff have developed an outstanding expertise in psychosocial support.
 They know their beneficiaries intimately and have built trusting, therapeutic relationships.
 Without home facilities or internet to work from home, they will adapt with new methods of communication to work remotely.
 Using our extensive beneficiary databases, program staff will soon utilize popular special media platforms, such as WhatsApp, SMS and phone calls to provide psychosocial support to alumni and current participants in their programs.
 They will prioritize the most vulnerable to ensure that our beneficiaries have someone they trust to talk to about their feelings and fears.
 Our staff will communicate current news, common-sense health information, and squarely address concerns of people who may lose the little means of support they have.
 This contact will provide a life line to those who need it most.

 4. MY REMAINING ‘LETTERS FROM LESOTHO’

 I have two remaining ‘Letters from Lesotho’ covering my time until my sudden departure drafted and will send them out in due time.
 They will be out of sequence given this new crisis but may provide encouragement to us all.
-Stay tuned for Letters #4 and #5 in the coming weeks.
+Stay tuned for Letter #4 and Letter #5 in the coming weeks.
 These are unprecedented times and we have so much to be grateful for.